StefMTP/shopify/Skroutz_XML.md

 - Manufacturer (str): the product's manufacturer (or vendor for example Apple, Samsung, Microsoft etc.)
 - MPN / ISBN (str): the unique manufacturer identifier of the product

-There are also some fields that are required on certain items, these are:
+There are also some fields that are **required on certain items**, these are:

 - Size (str): all available sizes for the product can be included separated by commas (required for fashion items)
 - Additional Image Link (str): URL that points to additional photos of the product (required for fashion items)